Turkish or Greek coffee is made by boiling finely ground roasted coffee beans inside a coffee pot called cezve or briki.

-After talking to a lot of people (including my grandma who I have never seen drinking any other kind of coffee – except for one time when I made her an espresso freddo) and after doing some research on the subject I was able to put together all the secrets and tips on how to make a delicious cup of Turkish (or Greek) coffee.
+After doing some research on the subject and after talking to a lot of people, including my grandma who I have never seen drinking any other kind of coffee – except for the one time when I made her an espresso freddo - I was able to put together all the secrets and tips on how to make a delicious cup of Turkish (or Greek) coffee.

-You can drink this in the morning or in the afternoon with one or two Turkish delights, but these Cretan almond bicotti or a few pieces of Greek sesame cookies (koulourakia) are also an ideal accompaniment.
+This kind of coffee is great after a meal like this oven baked chicken and rice.
+You can also drink this in the morning or in the afternoon with one or two Turkish delights, one of these Italian almond cookies (soft amaretti) or a few pieces of Greek sesame cookies (koulourakia) which are also an ideal accompaniment.

 So, is Turkish and Greek coffee the same?

 Yes they're the same.
 If you are in Turkey you will order a Turkish coffee and if you are in Greece you will order a Greek coffee.

 The only difference I could find is that in Turkey they often let the coffee to foam more than one time so it becomes stronger.

 In Greece, they usually serve it once it begins to boil over because the kaimaki (the foam created on the surface of the cup) is thicker and keeps for a longer time.

 According to wikipedia, the earliest credible evidence of either coffee drinking or knowledge of the coffee tree appears in the middle of the 15th century, in Yemen's Sufi monasteries.